kubernetes/community/committee-code-of-conduct/incident-process.md

 The Code of Conduct Committee's primary means of contact is our email address, conduct@kubernetes.io.

-We can also be reached via Slack direct messages to individual committee members (see [member list](https://github.com/kubernetes/community/tree/master/committee-code-of-conduct#members)) or otherwise, though we might direct you to contact us via email.
+We can also be reached via Slack direct messages to individual CoCC members (see [member list](https://github.com/kubernetes/community/tree/master/committee-code-of-conduct#members)) or otherwise, though we might direct you to contact us via email.

 ### How is the privacy of a report protected?